remance/Masendor/data/troop/readme.md

 mount_grade: list of mount grade with modifier to mount stat similar to unit_grade

 mount_armour: list of mount armour with modifier to mount stat similar to unit_armour.
 The data structure is slightly different than unit armour, mount armour provide additional health instead of armour stat.

+Spell Preset

+Concept:
+Intensity affect Penetration power and duration Quality affect damage
+Quantity affect number of damage sprite per spell cast Precision affect how accurate the spell will travel to location or occur from targeted area Type Instant, Channelling